MathVonCoder/canvasguitarchords/README.md

 -------
 * propose a high level module (with chord and text)
 * propose mini-barchord, for powerchord for example.

-* enable full auto-sizing based on canvas width
+* enable full auto-sizing based on canvas width  - done
 * enhance predefined common chords in dictionary - done.
 Barre chords are calculated algorithmically.
 * support for upper position on the neck (e.g. A barchord start on 5 fret) - done
 * propose a class definition - done